 Regardless of why certain subjects are only supported by anecdotal evidence, sometimes it’s the only evidence available and the picture will be incomplete without it.

 For example, statistics say that people in Britain who are born into lower socio-economic class tend to stay in that class, unlike in many other European countries, where people tend to move up the socio-economic ladder.
-This is something that is well researched by science, as proper statistical analysis was used.
+This is something that is well researched by science.
+And proper statistical analysis was used to come up with these statistics.

 However, this data in itself is insufficient to make any meaningful conclusion.
 Yes, you may hear people saying that the data proves that working class kids in Britain lack opportunities.
 Those who say such thing are committing logical fallacy of confusing correlation with causation.